Melanckor/GitHW/README.md

 # GitHW
-Testing for the sake of HW11
+Testing for the sake of HW11git

+## myBranch
+i Changed some things in myBranch